iAvoe/Az900-Module-1-2-Review/README.md

   - Owned by cloud services provider or anyone that is hosting it
   - Provide resources & services to multiple organizations & users
   - Accessed Via Secure network connection (typically over internet)
-  - No capital expenditures to scale up
+  - Scale up by OpEx (operational expenditure)
   - Applications can be quickly provisioned and deprovisioned
   - Organizations pay only for what they use
 - #### Private Cloud
   - Hardware must be purchased for start-up and maintenance
+  - Scale up by CapEx (capital expenditure)
   - Organizations have complete control on resources and security
   - Organizations are responsible for hardware maintenance and updates
   - Organizations create a cloud environment in their datacenter